TrackerControl/auto-app-consent/README.md

 *Developed by Konrad Kollnig, Department of Computer Science, University of Oxford*

 This repository shall help *app developers* implement consent in apps more easily.
 This helps compliance with the GDPR, CCPA and other legal regimes.
 The motivation for this project that [our research at Oxford](https://www.usenix.org/conference/soups2021/presentation/kollnig) found that less than 4% of Android apps implement any form of consent.
 It puts our previous compliance guide from the website <https://gdpr4devs.com> into code.
+Unfortunately, most existing mobile consent solutions are [limited in their functionality, costly, and may not actually help with GDPR compliance](#existing-consent-solutions-for-mobile).

 Specifically, this tool targets the following common compliance problems: